laravel-enso/select/README.md

 - `labels` - object, the labels used inside the component | default { selected: 'Selected', select: 'Press enter to select', deselect: 'Press enter to deselect', noResult: 'No Elements Found' } | (optional)

 Note: `keyMap` might be deprecated in the future as it exists mostly because vue-multiselect doesn't handle zero (0) keys as expected.

+#### SelectListBuilder trait options

+- `$selectClass`, string, the fully qualified namespace of the class that we're querying on, in order to get the select options | default null | required
+- `$selectAttributes`, string/array, the attribute / list of attributes we're searching in, when getting the select options | default 'name' | (optional)
+- `$displayAttribute`, string, the attributes that we're going to be using for the label of each option | default 'name' | (optional)
+- `$selectQuery`, QueryBuilder, the query that we're using when querying for options | default null | (optional)

+Note: If a query is given, it's going to get used, if it's not given, a query will be constructed, using the given class and other values.

 ### Publishes